StetsonMathCS/tarot/docs/spring_backend.md

 Client-side errors (like 404 Resource not found) on the other hand are mostly only shown to the user when he is already authenticated/logged in.
 Therefore, when a user tries to access a page which does not exist and he is not logged in, he will be simply redirected to the login panel.
 I chose this approach for usability and security reasons.

 #### Test
-You can test this by accessing a random url, e.g.: [http://tarot.artifice.cc:8080/jsdjds](http://tarot.artifice.cc:8080/jsdjds) when logged in and when unauthenticated.
+You can test this by accessing a random url, e.g.: [http://tarot.artifice.cc/jsdjds](http://tarot.artifice.cc/jsdjds) when logged in and when unauthenticated.
-**NOTE: The server was accessible via port 80, but as Mikhael wanted to add a proxy or similar what worked, too.
-But, today seemingly his proxy is down so you might need to access the site via port 8080.**

 ![alt error_page](./img/error_page.JPG)